 - 4-11.
 Additional field work has been completed to update or verify the previous data, as appropriate.
-Results are reported with appropriate revisions in the relevant subsections of Section 3.15, Biological Environment, of the Final EIR/EIS.
+Results are reported with appropriate revisions in the relevant subsections of Section 3.15, Biological Environment, of the Final EIS.
 Subsequent to the circulation of the Draft EIR/EIS, a wetlands Preliminary Jurisdictional Determination was obtained from the Corps.
-In addition, the USFWS's No-Jeopardy Biological Opinion will be provided following the completion of Section 7 consultation. - 4-12.
-Subsequent to circulation of the Draft EIR/EIS, meetings were held between Michelle Tovar of the USFWS and biologists under contract to STA to determine the mitigation ratios that would be required for the project.
-These ratios have been included in Section 3.15 of the Final EIR/EIS. - 4-13.
+In addition, a No-Jeopardy Biological Opinion was provided by the USFWS following the completion of Section 7 consultation. - 4-12.
+Subsequent to circulation of the Draft EIR/EIS, meetings were held with the USFWS to determine the mitigation ratios that would be required for the project.
+These ratios have been included in Section 3.15 of the Final EIS. - 4-13.
 Please see Essay Response 1: Transit Alternatives Considered but Eliminated from Further Discussion.